Soi Buakhao Market in Pattaya – Take Two

 I wrote a post about Soi Buakhao Market in Pattaya toward the end of July this year.
-A couple of days later Beyond The Mango Juice crashed and the site was down and out for over a week.
-My host server eventually recovered the site database and for the joy of some, and to the horror of many, ‘The Juice’ was set loose on the net once again.
-Unfortunately, my post about Soi Buakhao Market was lost forever and so here I go again with a watered down version of Soi Buakhao Market in Pattaya – Take Two.
+Two days later, Beyond The Mango Juice crashed, and the site was down for over a week.
+My host server eventually recovered the site database, but the post was lost.
+So here we go, Soi Buakhao Market in Pattaya – Take Two.

 Pattaya’s Famous Soi Buakhao Market

-Soi Buakhao Market is held on Tuesday and Friday each week and trading starts early morning from about 06:30 to late afternoon.
-The market can get very hot inside by mid afternoon and so if you are a bit prickly toward heat it’s best to go there before midday.
+Soi Buakhao Market is held on Tuesday and Friday each week, and trading starts early morning from about 06:30 to late afternoon.
+The market can get very hot inside by mid-afternoon, and so if you are a bit prickly toward heat, it’s best to go there before midday.

 If you have enjoyed this post then why not get Beyond The Mango Juice delivered free to your desktop or by email via my RSS feed…… You can also sign up for my Beyond The Mango Juice page on Facebook by clicking on the link here.

 We love going to the outdoor markets in whatever city we are visiting.
 Haven’t been to Pattaya yet, but if we go we will definitely check out the Soi Buakhao Market .
 Thanks!